enspirit/rack-robustness/README.md

   use Rack::Robustness do
     # fallback to an alternative
     # 3xx, 4xx errors maybe

+    # ensure something is executed in all cases
   end

   # try to achieve your goal through standard routes